ctg-tme/Video-Device-xAPI-Lab/docs/AV_xAPI.md

         At times, we may want to build in tools that should only be available to super users or device admins in a space

-        It's common to see hidden interfaces in the wild that allow users to make changes to there space that the everyday user need not interact with, such as modifying a gain structure for Microphones or Re-Routing Displays
+        It's common to see hidden interfaces in the wild that allow users to make changes to their space that the everyday user need not interact with, such as modifying a gain structure for Microphones or Re-Routing Displays

         But at face value, our UI Extensions don't offer an obvious solution to that need when you first dive into them